traitecoevo/plant/doc/EBT.md

 ### Dynamics of the boundary cohort

-A slightly modified set of equations is needed to track the moments of the smallest cohort, whose lower bound is fixed at $m_0 $.
-Specifically, a new quantity$\Pi $, representing the total accumulated mass within this boundary cohort, is monitored in place of the second moment, which would otherwise be undefined whenever $\lambda _i=0$.
+A slightly modified set of equations is needed to track the moments of the smallest cohort, whose lower bound is fixed at $m_0$.
+Specifically, a new quantity $\Pi$, representing the total accumulated mass within this boundary cohort, is monitored in place of the second moment, which would otherwise be undefined whenever $\lambda _i=0$.
 Our approximations for the boundary cohort differ slightly to those of de Roos (1997, 1988) in that we Taylor expand around the centre of mass for the cohort instead of the lower boundary.
 Because relative growth rates often decline quickly with increasing size, use of lower boundary can overestimate the growth rate of the cohort.

 #### Number of individuals